You can climb Mt Fuji during the summer at any time of day. People plan around catching the sunset or sunrise from the peak and my group did the same.

 It was only an hour hike to the top of Mt.
 Fuji, but Jin and I were dying.
 We were more concerned with, “How are we going to make it down the mountain?”
 Jin strained his leg on the way up and I felt like a zombie.
 I just wanted to sleep.
 That was my motivation to make it down the mountain with no strength.

 Before we left the 9th station I saw that they sold these wooden hiking sticks for 1500JPY.
-I’m pretty cheap about buying things but I broke and purchased the stick.
+I’m pretty cheap about buying things but I gave in and purchased the stick.
 The stick is pretty much a sanded down stick with annoying bells on them.
 I got a few splinters from the stick so I used some tissues I had as a grip.
 Two hours into the downhill climb, I was annoyed by the bells and realized I could just take them off and put them in my backpack.
 The stick ended up being worth buying since the climb down is very slippery.
 Even with the stick, I slipped a few times.
 A few times I had to grab the rope along the trail for balance.
 That rope is surprisingly strong.

 When we made it back down to the 5th Station, we waited for the rest of our group.
 Luckily, there’s cell phone service on the mountain so we were able to stay in contact.
 The other two guys took a different trail by mistake (at the suggestion of another non-Japanese hiker).
 While waiting for a response I enjoyed some ice cream at the station.